justinmeiners/ios-color-wheel/README.md

 A fully scalable and dynamically rendered color picker for iOS.

-Many other iOS "color pickers" work by sampling colors from a pre-rendered image of a color wheel.
+Many other iOS color pickers work by sampling colors from a pre-rendered image of a color wheel.
 This approach limits the color picker to the size and quality of the static image.
 This project contains a color wheel that computes color values mathematically, and renders dynamically, giving a completely scalable UIView and more accurate color selection.

 ### Techincal ###